edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

   </p>
 </div>

 For the newly created Railgun security group, add an Inbound Rule.
-Select &#8220;Custom TCP Rule&#8221; with the protocol TCP and the port range 2408.
+Select "Custom TCP Rule" with the protocol TCP and the port range 2408.
 As the Source you can select 0.0.0.0/0 to open up access to all of the public Internet.
 As an alternative you could limit access even further to the <a href="https://www.cloudflare.com/ips/" target="_blank">CloudFlare IP ranges</a> only (See Figure 8).

 <div id="attachment_2184" style="width: 610px" class="wp-caption aligncenter">
   <a href="/content/uploads/2016/02/005-VPC09.png" rel="attachment wp-att-2184"><img src="/content/uploads/2016/02/005-VPC09-600x145.png" alt="Figure 10: Configure the Inbound Rules for the Railgun Security Group" width="600" height="145" class="size-large wp-image-2184" srcset="/content/uploads/2016/02/005-VPC09-600x145.png 600w, /content/uploads/2016/02/005-VPC09-350x85.png 350w, /content/uploads/2016/02/005-VPC09-768x186.png 768w, /content/uploads/2016/02/005-VPC09.png 942w" sizes="(max-width: 600px) 100vw, 600px" /></a>